kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ### Regression

+> **Definition**
-- "Regression" element is used to perform regression test in the modeling process.
+"Regression" element is used to perform regression test in the modeling process.

 - You are required to input independent, dependent value and MEV Transformation data from the previous elements that had been set up before.